-The proposed new water and sewer rates are recommended following an in-depth cost of service study based on industry standards and best practices and are designed to…
+The new water and sewer rate structure follows an in-depth cost of service study based on industry standards and best practices and are designed to…

 - Be Equitable – you pay for what it costs us to provide you service without subsidizing other customers